After doing the research for this post, I gave up coffee. I’m done with it.

-This increase in stress hormones can also inhibit the process of digestion.
+This increase in stress hormones can also inhibit the process of digestion, particularly in the stomach.
 This is due to the way the body takes blood and resources away from the digestive processes in preparation for a potential threat.
 A threat that never comes (though indigestion, bloating and flatulence problems may well).

 Coffee and the caffeine in it also play havoc with the metabolism of gamma-aminobutyric acid (GABA).
 GABA is found in both the brain and the gastrointestinal tract.
 In the brain, GABA plays an important role in regulating mood and stress management.
 In the gastrointestinal tract, GABA provides a calming effect on the whole system.

 Both of these functions are important for healthy digestion and indeed overall health and well being.
 Unfortunately, caffeine interferes with the way GABA binds to its receptors to provide that calming influence on both the brain and the GI tract (Ever tried slowing down and being very calm after a strong cup of java?).